 - If Azure DevOps is created to track and manage the time and quality controls, it alone lacks the ability to provide PMOs and executives with the ability to manage the budget and scope of the projects, which can be gained by involving PPM Express.

-- Unlike Azure DevOps that doesn’t offer a budget tracking feature, PPM Express uses the FluentPro Financials app to budget your projects.
+- Unlike Azure DevOps which doesn’t offer a budget tracking feature, PPM Express uses the FluentPro Financials app to budget your projects.

-- Release section allows adding release dates from any task-tracking app you use for your portfolio.
+- The release section allows adding release dates from any task-tracking app you use for your portfolio.

 - Data synchronization by default is not covered in Azure DevOps.
 It doesn’t track any indicators of portfolio change except the task progress.
 PPM Express, however, tracks and synchronizes data from multiple connectors previously used to intertwine into one concise picture.

-- And most importantly, the lack of data on baseline and scope leaves executives and PMOs with no ability to make decisions quick and efficient, while PPM Express is created to give the management bird’s eye view of the whole portfolio.
+- And most importantly, the lack of data on baseline and scope leaves executives and PMOs with no ability to make decisions quickly and efficiently, while PPM Express is created to give the management bird’s eye view of the whole portfolio.

 PPM Express Unique Benefits